Nick Goody: New York Yankees

 The Yankees selected Goody with their sixth round pick, the 217th overall selection, of the 2012 MLB draft.
-Pitching for the Staten Island Yankees of the Class A-Short Season New York–Penn League, the Charleston RiverDogs of the Class A South Atlantic League, and the Tampa Yankees of the Class A-Advanced Florida State League, Goody had a 1.12 ERA and seven saves.
+That same year, he pitched for the Staten Island Yankees of the Low–A New York–Penn League, the Charleston RiverDogs of the Single–A South Atlantic League, and the Tampa Yankees of the High–A Florida State League.
+He had a 1.12 ERA and seven saves in 23 games.

 In 2013, the Yankees invited Goody to spring training.
+Goody suffered a sprained ankle when he was involved in a multi-vehicle car accident.
 He began the season with Tampa, but underwent Tommy John surgery to repair the ulnar collateral ligament of the elbow in his pitching arm, which he injured in his second appearance of the season.
-He returned to Tampa on May 6, 2014, and was promoted to the Trenton Thunder of the Class AA Eastern League in June.
+He returned to Tampa on May 6, 2014, and was promoted to the Trenton Thunder of the Double–A Eastern League in June.
 The Yankees invited Goody to spring training in 2015, but reassigned him to minor league camp in mid-March.
 Goody began the 2015 season with Trenton, and was named to the Eastern League All-Star Game.
-He was promoted to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League in July, and Brady Lail replaced him in the All-Star Game.
+He was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League in July, and Brady Lail replaced him in the All-Star Game.

 On July 25, the Yankees promoted Goody to the major leagues.
-The Yankees optioned Goody back to Scranton/Wilkes-Barre on July 28, without having made any major league appearances.
+He was optioned back to Scranton/Wilkes-Barre on July 28, without having made any major league appearances.
 The Yankees recalled him on July 30 due to an injury to Michael Pineda.
 He made his major league debut that day.
+Goody spent the season moving between Triple-A and the majors.
+He pitched to a 4.75 ERA in seven games that year.

+Goody started the 2016 season in the RailRiders' bullpen.
+He was first called up on April 22 and was optioned on June 26, then spent the remainder of the season moving between Triple-A and the majors.
 On December 15, 2016, Goody was designated for assignment by the Yankees.

 Cleveland Indians

 The Yankees subsequently traded Goody to the Cleveland Indians on December 20, 2016, in exchange for either a player to be named later or cash considerations.
+Goody learned about the trade while he was on his honeymoon in St. Lucia.

-In 2017, Goody had his best year yet as a reliable reliever, making 56 appearances, logging a 2.80 ERA, and striking out 72 batters in 54 2/3 innings.
+After pitching 4.2 innings at Triple-A to start the 2017 season, Goody was promoted to the big leagues on April 14.
+He became a reliable reliever in Cleveland's bullpen by logging a 2.80 ERA with 72 strikeouts in 54 2/3 innings.
 On October 3, it was announced that he would not be included on the Indians' 25-man roster for the ALDS.
-In 2018, Goody appeared in 12 games for Cleveland, posting a 6.94 ERA before missing the remainder of the season with a right elbow strain.
+Goody made the Indians opening day roster in 2018.
+He appeared in 12 games for Cleveland, posting a 6.94 ERA before being placed on the disabled list with an elbow injury on May 3.
+He ultimately missed the rest of the season after suffering a setback in August.